whmsft/WhirlEdit/README.md

 \> An adjective and a noun with same initials (currently preview is at "V": "Visual Vector")

+2. Why i made whirledit?

+\> WhirlEdit was made as nobody cares for tk/ttk.. moreover, Alexey-T's CudaText has also inspired a lot.
 <hr>

 # And now something completely different: